Otto von Bismarck: France

 France was Bismarck's main problem.
 Peaceful relations with France became impossible after 1871 when Germany annexed all of the province of Alsace and much of Lorraine.
 Public opinion demanded it to humiliate France, and the Army wanted its more defensible frontiers.
-Bismarck reluctantly gave in—French would never forget or forgive, he calculated, so might as well take the provinces.
+Bismarck reluctantly gave in, the French would never forget or forgive, he calculated, so might as well take the provinces.
 (That was a mistaken assumption—after about five years the French did calm down and considered it a minor issue.)
 Germany's foreign policy fell into a trap with no exit.
 "In retrospect it is easy to see that the annexation of Alsace-Lorraine was a tragic mistake."
-Once the annexation took place the only policy that made sense was trying to isolate France so it had no strong allies.
-However France complicated Berlin's plans when it became friends with Russia.
+Once the annexation took place the only policy that made sense was trying to isolate France, so it had no strong allies.
+However, France complicated Berlin's plans when it became friends with Russia.
 In 1905 a German plan for an alliance with Russia fell through because Russia was too close to France.

-Between 1873 and 1877, Germany repeatedly manipulated the internal affairs of France's neighbors to hurt France.
+Between 1873 and 1877, Germany repeatedly manipulated the internal affairs of France's neighbours to hurt France.
 Bismarck put heavy pressure on Belgium, Spain, and Italy hoping to obtain the election of liberal, anticlerical governments.
 His plan was to promote republicanism in France by isolating the clerical-monarchist regime of President Patrice de MacMahon.
 He hoped that surrounding France with liberal states would help the French republicans defeat MacMahon and his reactionary supporters.

 The bullying, however, almost got out of hand in mid-1875, when an editorial entitled "Krieg-in-Sicht" ("War in Sight") was published in a Berlin newspaper close to the government, the Post.
 The editorial indicated that highly influential Germans were alarmed by France's rapid recovery from defeat in 1875 and its announcement of an increase in the size of its army, as well as talks of launching a preventive war against France.
 Bismarck denied knowing about the article ahead of time, but he certainly knew about the talk of preventive war.
 The editorial produced a war scare, with Britain and Russia warning that they would not tolerate a preventive war against France.
 Bismarck had no desire for war either, and the crisis soon blew over.
-It was a rare instance where Bismarck was outmaneuvered and embarrassed by his opponents, but from that he learned an important lesson.
-It forced him to take into account the fear and alarm that his bullying and Germany's fast-growing power was causing among its neighbors, and reinforced his determination that Germany should work in proactive fashion to preserve the peace in Europe, rather than passively let events take their own course and reacting to them.
+It was a rare instance where Bismarck was outmanoeuvred and embarrassed by his opponents, but from that, he learned an important lesson.
+It forced him to take into account the fear and alarm that his bullying and Germany's fast-growing power were causing among its neighbours and reinforced his determination that Germany should work in a proactive fashion to preserve the peace in Europe, rather than passively let events take their own course and reacting to them.